Melkor-1/arena/README.md

 ## Working:

 The API is straightforward: begin with `arena_new()` and end with `arena_destroy()`.
 Memory allocations are made using `arena_alloc()`, without the need for manual deallocation or tracking.
-The arena dynamically resizes as needed.
+The arena can be resized with `arena_resize()`.

+The arena can use a buffer passed by the client as backing storage, or allocate a buffer of its own.
 An example follows:

 ```c
 #include <stdio.h>